-734 pages of the Harry Potter and the Goblet of Fire book was translated into 2 hours and 37 minutes for the cinematic adaptation.
+734 pages of the Harry Potter and the Goblet of Fire book was translated into 2 hours and 37 minutes for the adaptation.
 Only so many details can be squeezed into a film.
-But fans are always left to ask and wonder how different a movie would be if certain storylines weren't overlooked.
+But fans are always left to ask how different a movie would be if certain storylines weren't overlooked.
 Comparing notes of the Nick Ewell film and JK Rowling's fourth novel, here are 10 Important Details Missing from the Goblet of Fire movie.

 The Twi-Wizard tournament will bring glory and honor to the winner.
 This is only half right in the movie.
 The champion earns 1000 galleons to spend at their leisure.
 Harry wins the tournament but it's not like he needed the extra dough, but he also didn't want to keep his earnings.

 Instead of taking the cup singularly in the maze, Harry encouraged Cedric Diggory to take it too.
 The cup ended up being a portkey to Voldemort's graveyard, where Cedric was killed.
 In the books Harry gives his winnings to Fred and George Weasley, who were starting up Weasleys Wizard Wheezes.

 Giants - due to discrimination and violent behavior of fellow giants - retreated to the mountains or other remote locations.
 When Hogwarts' groundskeeper Hagrid and Beauxbatons Headmaster Madame Maxime meet, they instantly fall in love.
 Everything seems all right for these two love birds in the movie.
 In the books Hagrid inadvertently insults Maxime by suggesting that she is not pure Giant.
 Their relationship falters until Dumbledore intervenes and brings them back together.